To help you manage the conditions of a hydrotherapy pool and the room it resides in, you need a plant system.

 Updated: 11th April 2022

-What is a hydrotherapy pool plant system?
+What is a hydrotherapy pool plant room?

 A hydrotherapy pool plant system controls all kinds of things like water pumps, filtration systems, water heating and chemical dosing.